CS126SP20/final-project-ckesan2/README.md

    - Keeps a leader board for each difficulty

-   - Included 2 potion items that speed and slow object movement.
+   - Includes two potion items that speed and slow object movement.

    - Makes use of the Cinder,